 Paragraph writing is a critical foundational skill for becoming a good writer.
-This paragraph of the week writing resource is the perfect way to get your students writing well-organized paragraphs in a fun and enjoyable way!
+This paragraph of the week writing resource is the perfect way to get your students to write well-organized paragraphs in a fun and enjoyable way!
 Learn how I use Paragraph of the Week in my classroom and how to effectively use it to help your students.

 CLICK BELOW to learn more!

 - 60 EDITABLE Paragraph of the Week writing prompt cards

 - A DIGITAL Version created in Google Slides.
 Created so students can type on the slides, and they can easily be assigned in Google Classroom.